Can I Change My Realtor After Signing a Contract?

 If you still want to change agents, go over your listing agreement and contract.
 You might need to find a new agent to take over the property or temporarily pull your house from the market until you switch Realtors.
 Check to see if you need to pay an early cancellation fee or other charge for ending the relationship.

 Many agents won’t try to force you into staying with them.
 It’s becoming less common to pay a cancellation fee because Realtors don’t want clients who dislike them to stick around.
-They would rather end the relationship so both parties can move forward with people they are happy with.
+They would rather end the relationship so both parties can move forward with people they are happy with, and you can follow clear steps on how to cancel a listing agreement if needed.

 Knowing your contract terms can give you a reasonable out to end the relationship.
 Once the contract period ends, you can simply end the relationship and move forward with another agent.